Respect and Consideration for Human Rights

 We conduct risk assessment on human rights including modern slavery and human trafficking.
 We do this through group company fact-finding surveys in which we visit sites together with external experts as appropriate.
 This is in addition to our supplier surveys in due diligence.
 We have also established policies and responses for procurement by product in regards to products with a significant impact on society and the global environment.
 This is an attempt to reduce the risks in our supply chain.

-Consultation Desk
+Consultation Desk for Supply Chains

-Employee Consultation Desk
+Consultation Desk for Employees

 We have established an employee consultation desk called 7830 (Nayami Zero) to respond to worries and consultations from each individual employee.
 We have also posted the HR Help Guide Book on the Intranet and have widely informed employees about the consultation desk.
 This means we have established a structure in which it is possible for employees to consult with us.